Break-Even Calculator Guide: How to Find Your Break-Even Point

 When to use it

 Use it to test pricing, cost cuts, or new product ideas before committing.
-Helpful when deciding if planned volume can cover startup spend.
+Helpful when deciding if planned volume can cover startup spend or when setting minimum viable sales for a launch.

 Interpreting results